mariebernf/p_3_smoothie/README.md

 * Users can add images of their smoothie recipes.
 * Users can save other users smoothie recipes to their profile page.
 * Users can rate and comment on other users smoothie recipes.
+* Apply better design to the smoothie application overall.

 ## Design